dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     The PV name will be different in your environment since it’s automatically generated.

+In order to look at a the details of a PV in a default setup like this you need more privileges.

+&#8680; For convenience just log in as `operator` to this project:

+    oc login -u operator -n playground

 &#8680; Look at the corresponding PV by it’s name: